 Make the Turmeric Mayo Drizzle

 Whilst the cod cooks, prepare your turmeric mayonnaise.
-In a small bowl, mix 1/2 tsp of ground turmeric with mayo, the rest of the garlic and 3 tsp of water.
+In a small bowl, mix ½ teaspoon of ground turmeric with mayo, the rest of the garlic and 3 teaspoon of water.
 Mix well to combine.
 You can add more water to make it the consistency you can drizzle.

 Plate

 Before you spoon your stew into bowls, remove the star anise.
 Then divide between bowls.
 If you’re going for an impressive presentation, take care lifting your fish out of the pan, as it will break very easily.
-Drizzle with your turmeric mayo and scatter the reserved parsley.
+Drizzle with your turmeric mayo and scatter the reserved parsley on top of the stew.
 Serve with plenty of crusty bread to make it a substantial meal!

 What to Serve With Spanish Fish Stew?